ToTheEnd7788/template-pic-loader/README.md

 ## FEATURE
-1. solve the template like hbs, for *Webpack* ,
+1. solve the template link source like hbs, html, with *Webpack* ,
-2. Solve the pictures source request in up-template which request like tags named 'img' or 'link?rel=shorcut icon', for *Webpack*
+2. Solve the like pictures source request in up-template which request like tags named 'img' or 'link?rel=shorcut icon', for *Webpack*

-## Todos
+## TODO
-Use ES6+ to rebuild the loader
+Support hash

 ## HOW TO USE
 Like **url-loader** , you should use it like: ↓